stoplightio/docs/articles/testing/continuous-integration-jenkins.md

 ### Running Prism in the Foreground

-To run Prism in the foreground, you will to call Prism like you would any other test step.
+To run Prism in the foreground, you will call Prism like you would any other test step.
 If running natively, use the command format:

 ```sh